Pponv/bsyes-nrsfm/README.md

 # bsyes-nrsfm
-just run the bayes.m file.The BBS toolbox is already compiled for linux systems.
+just run the bayes.m file.The BBS toolbox is already compiled for windows systems.
 For other OS: run compile.m in the folder BBS